jonbro/jonbro.github.com/blog/_posts/2012-03-14-tower_defense.markdown

 comments: true
 ---

-I have been through a number of prototypes for the followup to pugs luv beats, and I think that I am closing in on a working direction.
+I have been through a number of prototypes for the follow up to pugs luv beats, and I think that I am closing in on a working direction.
 I think this is the 5th one in a series of wildly different ideas.
 Where this post starts, we are thinking about doing a tower defense where the towers are step sequencers.
 We also are thinking about having a main controllable character for setting up the towers, like the engineer in team fortress.

 I am going to do this prototype more out in the open than the one for pugs luv beats, at least until someone tells me to stop.
 Hopefully it will give people an idea of how we work, as well as give me a way to get feedback from a larger group.
 I will be updating this post as often as I can with new stuff.

 ## Notes 14-3

-Bloons tower defence 3 does not have any health bar style readouts on the state of the enemies.
+Bloons tower defense 3 does not have any health bar style readouts on the state of the enemies.
 It displays the states of the enemies as distinct graphics.
 On the first 20 levels, I only saw 6 states, four of which mapped directly to health states, and two of which mapped to special states.
 One of these was an enemy that contained multiple enemies.
 The other one was an enemy that could only be pushed into a killable mode through a special attack type.

 Revenge of the titans survival mode only had 6 tower types.
 On further review, this is controlled by the main game tech tree.
 The six that were opened up were due to the way that I had approached the game.
 A resource collector, and a tower that buffed it.
 It had three types of attack towers, but these were effectively all the same, just speed boosts of the base tower.
 The last tower was a healer for the attack towers.
 It also had a bunch of one time use pickups, so a bunch of the game was trying to find these on the screen.
 I think that once the game went past 7.5 mins or so, it stopped doing highlights of these as they random dropped, which made grabbing them a ton harder.
 The enemies didn't have displayed health, but you could guess how many hits they were going to take through their general size.
 Also the size of the crowd was a general display of the amount of health that you were going to have to deal with.
 The large enemies had a health display that only showed while they were under attack.
 The same for your towers, although highlighting them seemed to display their health.